tonikelope/coronapoker/README.md

 mvn clean install
 ```
 ##### Extra: What is CoronaHMAC?
-It is a small module that is loaded at game startup to mitigate any player (including the server) trying to cheat using a hacked version of the game.
+<p align="justify">It is a small module that is loaded at game startup to mitigate any player (including the server) trying to cheat using a hacked version of the game.
 For obvious reasons the source code is not available (if for any reason you are not comfortable using closed source dependencies, go to OPTION C).
-Note: it is possible to ignore the jar integrity check warnings by adding the following to <i>/home/user/.coronapoker/coronapoker.properties</i> file -> <i>binary_check=false</i>
+Note: it is possible to ignore the jar integrity check warnings by adding the following to <i>/home/user/.coronapoker/coronapoker.properties</i> file -> <i>binary_check=false</i></p>

 ### [OPTION C] BUILD CORONAPOKER FROM SOURCE WITHOUT CORONAHMAC: